The Soldier's Details

 Philip was born in 1918.

 In 1926 when the family was visiting Perth for holidays, Ernst and Nellie endured an enormous tragedy.
 Their eldest son Ernest Albert aged 10 years, drowned at Crawley baths on 1st February.
 Philip was about 8 years old with third son Roland known as Rolly, younger than Philip.

-Philip’s older brother Ernst drowns in 1926 aged 10 years.
+The Giese family endures a terrible tragedy when Philip’s older brother Ernst drowns in 1926 aged 10 years.

 The Giese farming land adjoined the township of Wyalkatchem, and Ernst annually allowed the stock being exhibited at the Agricultural show to stay overnight on his property.
 Also stock agents held sales at the yards adjoining the Giese farm, and once again Ernst generously invited the sellers and buyers to make use of his land.

 The family was active in the Wyalkatchem community.
 Ernst was on the Hospital Board and other community committees, he entered events at the local agricultural show and an active cyclist.
 Philip played both tennis and cricket and had attended Wesley College, South Perth.

 This tragic drowning on the Giese farm would have brought back some very dark memories for Ernest and Ellen.

 Above: 1937 cricket results & Phil Giese.

 In 1939 Directory, Philip’s name was included as residing in Wyalkatchem and his occupation was clerk.